 These days, people report seeing the train in mysterious circumstances.
 Some say it’s been seen in abandoned tunnels.
 Others say that it runs after midnight in full speed, never stopping.
 Whenever it is sighted, the train is completely empty — or perhaps only carrying one or two ghostly passengers.

 If ghosts perk up your interest, spring for the Stockholm Ghost Walk that runs virtually every night.
 For 90 minutes you’ll come face to face with spooky tales of murders, diseases, executions and assassinations.
-There are two tours, Gamla Stan (starts from Järntorget 84) and Södermalm (starts from Mosebacke Torg 3).
+There are two tours, Old Town (Gamla Stan) that starts from Järntorget 84 and Södermalm hat starts from Mosebacke Torg 3.
 The tour guides go all out, dressed up in the finest Garrick coats, top hats and skull-topped canes.
 A worthy spooky evening for anyone.

 So, do you dare to explore the best haunted places in Stockholm?